stormbots/stormbots.github.io/content/posts/2018/TravelParentMeetingMarch6.md

 ---
 date: 2018-03-05
-title: IMPORTANT - Travel Parent Meeting Tuesday, March 6, 6:15pm
+title: Travel Parent Meeting, March 6 at 6:15pm
 season: 2018
 ---

 This note is a reminder of a critical parent meeting Tuesday night at 6:30 pm for the parents of Stormbots who are traveling (see below) to Yakima on March 15-17.
 This meeting will cover details of the travel plan, get required forms completed and signed by parents, and collect student travel fees for hotels, etc.  Please bring a checkbook.
 Please let us know any questions.

-The normal all team Stormbot meeting will happen at 6:00 pm.
+The normal all team StormBot meeting will happen at 6:00 pm.
 Parents are welcome to be there at that time, but not required until 6:15.

 ONLY THE PARENTS OF STUDENTS ON THE BELOW LIST NEED TO ATTEND: